mattsawyer77/javascript/README.md

 ## <a name='translation'>Translation</a>

-  This style guide is also available in other languages:
+  The AirBnB style guide is also available in other languages:

   - :de: **German**: [timofurrer/javascript-style-guide](https://github.com/timofurrer/javascript-style-guide)
   - :jp: **Japanese**: [mitsuruog/javacript-style-guide](https://github.com/mitsuruog/javacript-style-guide)